tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### m1n1

+The Asahi Linux project has developed m1n1 as a bridge between Apple's boot firmware and the Linux world. m1n1 is installed as a faux macOS kernel into a stub macOS installation.
+In addition to booting Linux (or U-Boot), m1n1 also sets up the hardware and allows remote control and debugging over USB.

 Change directories to the repository, then use Nix to build m1n1 and symlink the result to `m1n1`:

 ```